 For children, the taproom offers a toy basket, selection of games, floor-to-ceiling windows for constant community visuals, and ring-on-a-string game.
 The Mexican-themed menu makes its transition to a ‘Kiddos” menu, including quesadillas, tacos, and nachos.

 City Built Brewing has plenty of space for good beer, tasty food, and little ones to play.

 Photo Credit: Jason Ley

 City Built Brewery Company

 In the North Monroe neighborhood just north of downtown, City Built Brewery makes an impressive offer of a children’s area.
-With a corner of the taproom dedicated to the young ones, adults can keep an eye on the children without missing out on the eclectic beers and a tasty Puerto Rican-inspired menu.
-With board games, a car mat, blackboards, an easel, and box of toys, there are countless options for children to entertain themselves.
+With a corner of the taproom dedicated to the young ones, adults can keep an eye on the children without missing out on the eclectic beers and tasty Puerto Rican-inspired menu.
+With board games, a car mat, blackboards, an easel, and a box of toys, there are countless options for children to entertain themselves.
 The kids menu introduces some of the basics of the Puerto Rican-fueled menu, including adobo chicken, white rice and beans, and quesadillas.

 As a former firehouse, The Mitten delights with its decor and its pizza.

 Despite both owners having young families, Chris Andrus and Max Trierweiler didn’t intend to open the Mitten Brewing Company with a commitment to families.
 Instead, the community showed them that they wanted the child-friendly environment in the West Side.